axs03/axs03/README.md

 ###

-<p align="left">My name is Aman S. from the United States and I am currently a student studying Computer Science!<br>I am currently trying to learn the tools and terminologies about Data Science and Data Engineering.
+<p align="left">My name is Aman S. from the United States and I am currently a student studying Computer Science!<br>I am currently trying to learn the tools and terminologies relating to Data Sience and Software Engieering.</p>
-I have worked with tools and languages like:</p>

 ###
 <!--